-Some argue that with growing wealth, GDP can be decoupled from environmental impacts.
+Capitalism's proponents argue that with growing wealth, GDP can be decoupled from environmental impacts.
 We have in fact data (European environment agency, 2009) showing cases of reduced emissions despite growing GDP in some places.
-However this is contested by many authors, supporters of the post-growth movement, and especially also by the European Environmental Bureau (2019).
-Here, we will explain seven factors that make decoupling very unlikely (Parrique, 2019; William F. Lamb et al., 2022):
+However, this is contested by many authors, supporters of the post-growth movement, and especially also by the European Environmental Bureau (2019).
+Here, we will explain seven factors that make decoupling very unlikely (Parrique, 2019):